Waxing Crescent on

 Moon after descending node

-7 days after descending node on 11 January 2002 at 11:56 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 7 days, until the lunar orbit crosses from South to North in ascending node on 26 January 2002 at 00:27 in ♋ Cancer.
+7 days after descending node on 11 January 2002 at 11:56 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from South to North in ascending node on 26 January 2002 at 00:27 in ♋ Cancer.

 Moon after southern standstill

-5 days since the previous standstill on 12 January 2002 at 15:26 in ♑ Capricorn when the Moon has reached South declination of ∠-24.240°, the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠24.270° at the point of next northern standstill on 27 January 2002 at 01:56 in ♋ Cancer.
+5 days since the last southern standstill on 12 January 2002 at 15:26 in ♑ Capricorn when the Moon has reached South declination of ∠-24.240° the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠24.270° at the point of next northern standstill on 27 January 2002 at 01:56 in ♋ Cancer.

 Syzygy in 10 days